 Randy Binning is the Vice President of Retail Operations at INDOCHINO.
 Joining after a successful fifteen-year tenure with GUESS Inc., Randy has extensive experience in a fast-paced, dynamic, and global scale retail environment.
 Randy has played an instrumental role at GUESS holding many key roles since the beginning of his career in 2002 before becoming the Director of West Coast North America and subsequently leading all of 76 plus Canada GUESS and Marciano stores in his final role as the Director of Stores.
 A firm believer in execution culture, Randy has a penchant for recruiting, developing, and retaining top talent.
 He is an accomplished executive who is visionary, passionate, resilient, and business driven.
 Randy has, and continues to possess, an unwavering ownership mentality with a strong understanding of operations excellence, profitability, and P&L management.
 With his new role at INDOCHINO, Randy hopes to take his experience with GUESS Inc. as a platform to continue expanding INDOCHINO and set the retailer on global path beyond North America.

-As INDOCHINO’s Senior Director of Operations (Global Supply Chain), Joseph is responsible for the operational efficiency and excellence of the Company's supply chain as well as operational aspects of the Company's China operations.
+As INDOCHINO’s Senior Director of Operations - Global Supply Chain & Customer Experience, Joseph is responsible for the end-to-end management of the company’s supply chain and also oversees the company’s customer experience team.
 Joseph has almost 20 years of apparel, operations and project management experience and is known for his strategic vision and commitment to developing a world-class team.
-Prior to Indochino, Joseph was with Louis Vuitton Canada, where he assumed a broad operations role, guiding the growth of this established business with a long heritage of quality and service.
-Before joining Louis Vuitton Canada, Joseph led Store Development at Aritzia LP with its fleet of more than 60 stores, from 2009 to 2013 where he expanded Aritzia’s portfolio into the United States and helped set the stage for future flagship locations including their corporate support office.
-Notably, from 2008 to 2009, Joseph completed the complex delivery of the 2010 Winter Olympic and Paralympic Games in the capacity of Facilities, Operations and Administration Manager for the International Olympic Committee.
-Joseph is a graduate of Simon Fraser University in Vancouver and a Project Management Professional.
+Prior to INDOCHINO, Joseph was with Louis Vuitton Canada, where he assumed a broad operations role, guiding the growth of this established business with a long heritage of quality and service.
+Before joining Louis Vuitton Canada, Joseph led Development at Aritzia LP with its fleet of more than 60 stores, from 2009 to 2013 where he expanded Aritzia’s portfolio into the United States and helped set the stage for future flagship locations including their corporate support office.
+Notably, from 2008 to 2009, Joseph completed the complex delivery of the 2010 Winter Olympic and Paralympic Games in the capacity of Operations and Administration for the International Olympic Committee.
+Joseph attended Simon Fraser University in Vancouver and is a Project Management Professional.

 Director of Technology